michelin/kafkactl/README.md

 ##### Validation Constraints

+Validation constraints define a list of properties that must adhere to rules specified by the `validation-type`.
-Validations constraints enforce rules on the configuration of topics using `topicValidator` and connectors using `connectValidator`.
+They can be defined for topics using `topicValidator` and for connectors using `connectValidator`.

 For topics, the following constraints are available: